socnetv/app/README.md

 - Vertex filtering by centrality: hide nodes above or below a centrality threshold to focus your analysis on the most (or least) prominent actors in the network.

 - Custom node and edge attribute editing: inspect, add, edit and remove arbitrary key/value attributes via the Node and Edge Properties dialogs.
-Filter nodes by attribute value (non-destructive, reversible).
 Custom attributes are fully persisted in GraphML files.

+- Attribute-based filtering: filter nodes and/or edges by any custom attribute using a flexible condition (key, operator, value).
+Supported operators: `=`, `≠`, `>`, `<`, `≥`, `≤`, `contains`.
+Numeric comparisons are automatic when both sides parse as numbers.
+Filters are non-destructive and fully reversible via the snapshot/restore stack.

 - Community detection algorithms such as triad census, clique census, etc.